List of DC Comics characters: S: Scarab

-Kha-Ef-Re

-Kha-Ef-Re, created by Joe Gill and Bill Fraccio, first appeared in Blue Beetle vol. 3 #1 (June 1964) as the Giant Mummy.
-He was a Pharaoh who was an early wielder of the Blue Beetle scarab, but he is defeated by Dan Garrett.

-The Pharaoh's spirit later returns as the Blood Scarab.

-Second version

-A superhero, as part of the Dakotaverse universe, created by Maddie Blaustein, Yves Fezzani and Gil Kane, first appeared in Static #31 (January 1996).

-Black Beetle

-Black Beetle manipulated the timeline in order to transform himself into the Red Beetle.

-Paco Testas

-Paco Testas temporarily mutated into the Blood Beetle.

-Javier Basualdo

-Javier Basualdo, created by Josh Trujillo and Adrián Gutiérrez, first appeared in Blue Beetle vol. 10 #1 (November 2023).

-He is possessed by Kha-Ef-Re in order to antagonize Ted Kord and Jaime Reyes until he is restored by Madame Xanadu and Traci Thirteen as atonement.

-Scarlet Scarab in other media

-An original incarnation of the Scarlet Scarab appears in the Batman: The Brave and the Bold episode "Deep Cover for Batman!", voiced by Will Friedle.
-This version is evil alternate universe variant of Jaime Reyes who is a member of the Injustice Syndicate.
+Earth-3 equivalent

+An Earth-3 equivalent, created by Mark Waid and Rod Whigham, first appeared in Justice League Quarterly #8 (September 1992).
+Scarab is a counterpart of Dan Garrett / Blue Beetle and a member from the Antimatter universe Qward who is a reserve member of the Crime Syndicate.

+Maat Shadid

+Maat Shadid, created by Bill Willingham and Francisco Rodriguez de la Fuente, first appeared in Robin vol. 2 #124 (May 2004).
+She is an Egyptian assassin equipped with a scarab-themed battlesuit.
+Maat is hired by Johnny Warlock to eliminate the third Robin, but instead fights Batman and Stephanie Brown (the fourth Robin).
+Maat is hired by Spoiler and Ulysses Armstrong (posing as Red Robin) in order to confuse Tim Drake.
+Shadid is later hired by corrupt detectives Marcus Wise and Roman Cavallo to eliminate Drake, but is defeated by Red Robin and fooled by Miss Martian impersonating her target.

 Scarlet Skier

 The Scarlet Skier (Dren Keeg) is a character appearing in American comic books published by DC Comics.
 He was created by Keith Giffen and J. M. DeMatteis during their comical run in Justice League of America.

-Scarlet Skier was the arch-enemy of the incompetant Green Lantern Corps member G'nort.
+Scarlet Skier is the arch-enemy of the Green Lantern G'nort.
 Eventually, Scarlet Skier was stranded on Earth, befriended G'nort, and joined Justice League Antarctica alongside Big Sir, Clock King, Cluemaster, Major Disaster, Mighty Bruce, and Multi-Man.
 Following the incident with killer penguins and an earthquake that destroys the Justice League Antarctica's base, Maxwell Lord fires them and disbands the Justice League Antarctica.

+Scirocco

+Scirocco (Cassandra Sharp) was a geologist who was doing research in Death Valley.
+After she is caught in a sandstorm, Mento saves Sharp's life, giving her the ability to manipulate wind.
+As Srirocco, Sharp goes on to join Hybrid.

 Scorcher

-Scorcher is the name of several characters appearing in American comic books published by DC Comics.
+Scorcher is the name of several characters appearing in comic books published by DC Comics.